milindmjoshi/be-better/README.md

 ## Description
 Be better is a web application that inspires, motivates, and provides outlets for users to explore new areas, activities, and thought.
-It has two categories a user can chose from to explore:
+It has categories a user can chose from to explore:

 1. Inspire
 2. Fitness
+3. Smile